omega8cc/advagg/README.txt

  * Bundler.
 Will split up an aggregate into sub aggregates for better load times throughout your site.

+3rd Party modules:
+ CSS:
+ * Parallel CSS - AdvAgg Plugin.
+Have url()'s in css files reference different CDN domains.

 CONFIGURATION
 -------------

 Settings page is located at:
 admin/settings/advagg
  * Enable Advanced Aggregation.
 You can disable the module here.
-Same affect as placing ?advagg=-1 in the URL.
+Same effect as placing ?advagg=-1 in the URL.
  * Use AdvAgg in closure.
 If enabled javascript files in the closure region will be aggregated by advagg.